David-Lor/RDR2-SimpleGangWar/README.md

 - `ShowBlipsOnPeds`: if true, each spawned ped will have a blip on the map (true/false)
 - `DropWeaponOnDead`: if false, dead peds won't drop their weapons - they will remain stick to their bodies (true/false)
 - `RemoveDeadPeds`: if true, mark dead peds as no longer needed, making the game handle their cleanup (true/false)
+- Spawnpoint Flood Limit: there is a system that avoids peds from flooding their spawnpoints.
+This may happen when the battle starts, and all the maximum allowed peds spawn at once.
+Many peds spawning at once may lead to bugs and even game crashes.
+The SpawnpointFloodLimit settings avoids peds spawning when there are a certain amount of peds near their spawnpoint, at a certain distance.
+The settings involved are:
+    - `SpawnpointFloodLimitDistance`: radius distance from the spawnpoint to sum peds on
+    - `SpawnpointFloodLimitPeds`: if more than this amount of peds are within the Distance set, spawn will be blocked
 - Intervals: SimpleGangWar code runs in a loop, and between loop executions there is a delay.
   This delay can be configured with the `Interval` settings, specifying time in ms.
   The given times are valid, but may be changed to alter the behaviour of the script or to solve certain problems.